Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Virtual-Terminal/Virtual-Terminal.md

 # Virtual Terminal

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to include Fraud Detect support and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to include Virtual Terminal support and the documents related to the features will be released soon.

 Commerce Hub's Vritual Terminal (VPOS) allows a merchant to process and offline transaction or may need to manually process a secondary transaction, e.g. to take orders via phone or process a cancel, refund, capture, etc.